sanger-pathogens/ariba/README.md

 files is small, but there can be a many of them.
 This can be a problem when running large numbers (100s or 1000s) of jobs simultaneously on the same file system.
-By default, ARIBA creates a temporary directory for these files inside the output directory of each run.
+The parent directory of the temporary directory is determined in the following order of precedence:

+1. The value of the option `--tmp_dir` (if that option was used)
+2. The environment variable `$ARIBA_TMPDIR` (if it is set)
+3. The environment variable `$TMPDIR` (if it is set)
+4. If none of the above is found, then use the run's output directory.

 Each temporary directory
 is unique to one run of ARIBA, and is automatically deleted at the end of the run (even if ARIBA was killed by the user or crashed).
-The parent directory of the temporary directory can be changed using the environment variable `$ARIBA_TMPDIR`.
-The temporary directory for each run will be made inside `$ARIBA_TMPDIR`.
 For example,

     export $ARIBA_TMPDIR=/tmp